 - In June 2019, Blue World Technologies signed a partnership agreement with world-leading supplier of intelligent production equipment, Wuxi Lead Intelligent Equipment Co., Ltd., as key supplier of the fuel cell production setup.

 - Blue World Technologies has, in collaboration with Chinese electric car manufacturer and shareholder AIWAYS, developed a methanol fuel cell system for the AIWAYS U5 electric vehicle, and the system design for the first prototypes has been completed.

 - For the Gumpert Nathalie – a road-legal, electric super sports car with racing performance powered by methanol fuel cells – Blue World Technologies is working closely with the Gumpert R&D team to develop the next-generation fuel cell system for the car.

-- In August 2019, Blue World Technologies acquired 15 per cent of Danish Power Systems, a highly recognised developer and manufacturer of MEA-technology for fuel cells.
-The acquirement was made to strengthen the close collaboration between Blue World Technologies and Danish Power System and to secure extensive technical know-how and fuel cell manufacturing experience.
+- In August 2019, Blue World Technologies acquired 15 per cent of Danish Power Systems, a highly recognised developer and manufacturer of MEA-technology for fuel cells in order to secure extensive technical know-how and fuel cell manufacturing experience.